by Mike Retzlaff

 Cereal cooking can involve boiling, steaming, or any number of ways to heat the cereal to a high temperature in a moisture laden atmosphere.
 Commercial adjunct beer brewers have a dedicated cereal cooker in the brewery for this purpose although it is usually a pressure cooker which delivers quicker processing.

 When cooking, keep in mind that you don’t salt the water or worry about the grist coming out al dente, sticky, or any other similar concern.
 You aren’t preparing a meal for the family table; you’re breaking down cell walls.
 Once cooked, simply add this “porridge” to your mash but watch the temp; don’t overshoot the temperature of the main mash with this infusion.

 There are many starch sources which can be used in brewing.
 Among them are potatoes, yams, tapioca, taro, turnips, beets, millet, milo, oats, buckwheat, beans, etc. A leisurely stroll through the produce section or the rice & beans aisle of your local supermarket will convince you that the list is almost endless.
 Some really exotic brews can be made this way and the only thing to hold you back is a lack of imagination.
 Skeptical?
 Consider what goes into Pumpkin Ale!

 Heavily roasted grains and malts such as roast barley, chocolate malt, and black patent malt, do not require mashing as they contain no convertible starch.
 They are used, even in extract beers, for flavor, color, and aroma; they can be steeped.
-In the mash, they’re just along for the ride; well, sort of; more on that in a minute.
+In the mash, they’re just along for the ride; well, sort of; stay tuned for details.

 Along the same lines, another trick is using roasted malts and grains to set the mash pH in lieu of adjusting your water chemistry.
 Roasted grains are more acidic than normal malts so you can stir in a portion to get the mash pH just right and the remainder of the crushed, roasted grains can be mixed into the mash just before the lauter and sparge.